 Co-applicant information will be required for all projects where two or more parties are supporting a project.
-A co-applicant letter is required at the Application Worksheet (full proposal) stage and is to include:
+A co-applicant letter is required at the Application Worksheet (full proposal) stage and must include:

 - Legal name of business or organization

 - Contact person (first and last name)

 - Role in the project

-- Financial contribution towards the project (if any)
+- Financial contribution towards the project

 All applicants who identify as a researcher (including academic institutions) or a Government of Canada department or agency will be required to identify at least one non-researcher, non-government co-applicant to be eligible for funding.
-In that case, the co-applicant must be either a primary producer, an agri-processor, an industry organization, or an agri-food related service provider (non-research).
+In that case, the co-applicant must be either a primary producer, an agri-processor, an industry organization or a service provider (non-research).